econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 We are open to the possibility that wealth in the utility function is a reduced form for other motivations -- indeed, that was the thesis of @WhyDoTheRich.
 In particular, the fact that in our SCF table above, "Liquidity / The Future" is the most popular answer among retirees for the most important reason to save might signal that the forms of uncertainty that we can measure -- like the @Ameriks2020jpe calculations about nursing home expense risks -- constitute only a fraction of the risks retirees might worry about.
-Maintaining a buffer stock of wealth to protect oneself against "unknown unknowns" is possibly perfectly rational, and also nearly impossible to calibrate in a quantitative model in which we would need to have an accurate representation of people's beliefs about the magnitude, frequency, and persistence of "unknown unknowns."
+Maintaining a buffer stock of wealth to protect oneself against "unknown unknowns" is plainly reasonable, but also nearly impossible to calibrate in a quantitative model.
+That is, we would need to have an accurate representation of people's beliefs about the magnitude, frequency, and persistence of "unknown unknowns".
 Indeed, even if you knew those answers, they would be, at best, "known unknowns."

 ## Comparisons to Other Models Familiar to Practitioners

-@10.3905/jor.2014.1.4.118 in *The Journal of Retirement*, asserted that financial planning practitioners mostly used rules of thumb and heuristics to provide their advice.
+In *The Journal of Retirement*, @10.3905/jor.2014.1.4.118  asserted that financial planning practitioners mostly used rules of thumb and heuristics to provide their advice.
 That paper aimed to introduce the key concepts of formal life-cycle modeling to the audience of practitioners.
 Since its publication, there appears to have been considerable movement in the direction advocated by its authors.
 A number of leading financial institutions have made available partial descriptions of proprietary life cycle models that they are developing.